carolinedotxyz/dp_sgd_classification/docs/notebooks/celeba_eyeglasses_workflow.md

 ## CelebA — Eyeglasses classroom notebook

 This short guide accompanies `notebooks/celeba_eyeglasses_workflow.ipynb`.
+It is an educational notebook: you will actively create the subset and processed data by running its cells, so the steps are transparent and easy to learn.

 ### Prerequisites
-- Place the CelebA archive under `data/celeba/archive/` as described in `README.md`.
+- Download the CelebA dataset and place the extracted archive under `data/celeba/archive/` (see `README.md`).
 - Ensure you have `matplotlib`, `pandas`, `numpy`, `Pillow`, and `tqdm` installed.

 ### What the notebook does